samsuh/2026-journal/README.md

 # 2026-journal

+## 6/1/26 - Monday
+- Check for access to server remotely for japan trip.

 ## 5/31/26 - Sunday
-- Goal is to go riding outside since it's been a while.
-It's hot out. feels like a mild baking.
+- DONE ~~Goal is to go riding outside since it's been a while.~~ It's hot out. feels like a mild baking.
+- DONE ~~bought some gifts, sunscreen, for J for japan~~

 ## 5/30/26 - Saturday
 - Check with J.